ME agenda

 Dr Charles Shepherd, Trustee and Medical Advisor to the ME Association, has accepted an invitation to sit on the Editorial Board of this forthcoming publication which is to be edited by Dr Derek Enlander.

-Various comments from Dr Enlander in response to expressions of concern from members of the ME community around the journal’s proposed title and in response to requests for clarification of the Editorial Board’s intentions are in circulation.
-Any formal statements of clarification, notices or Press Releases issued on behalf of the Editorial Board will be published here, as they become available.
+Various informal comments from Dr Enlander in response to expressions of concern from ME patients and advocates around the journal’s proposed title, and in response to requests for clarification of the Editorial Board’s intentions are in circulation.
+Any formal statements of clarification, notices or press releases issued on behalf of the Editorial Board will be published here, as they become available.

-News of this journal was released with no clear outline of the concept behind it, of the nature and scope of its remit or the rationale behind the choice of its name.
+News of this journal was released with no clear outline of the concept behind it, the nature and scope of its remit or the rationale behind the choice of the journal’s name.
 The notice issued on 12th May, coinciding with the start of International ME Awareness Week, told us very little at all.

-It’s still not clear whether this new publication will be published as a peer reviewed, mainstream academic and scientific journal or in some other format, for example, as the official organ of a patient organisation or some other body.
-It’s not yet known whether it is envisaged that the journal will be published in print as well as online editions; as a subscription only journal or accessible to non subscribers or whether its content will be aimed at both the medical/academic community and the patient community.
-For an expansion on these themes see previous posting.
+It’s still not clear whether this new publication is intended to be published as a peer reviewed, mainstream academic and scientific journal or in some other format, for example, as the official organ of a patient organisation, or some other body.
+It’s not yet known whether it is envisaged that the journal will be published in print form as well as online editions; or as a subscription only journal or accessible to non subscribers or whether its content will be aimed at both the medical/academic community and patients.

 It’s not known where the funding for this publication is coming from nor the extent of its affiliations.
 Dr Shepherd has said that the journal is affiliated to the New York CIFDS Association, but this has yet to be confirmed by the journal’s Editor.

-Although he has accepted a seat on the Editorial Board, Dr Shepherd has said that he does not know what the journal will contain in the way of papers and other items or whom it will be aimed at; he says he shares people’s concerns about the title and that he will be taking this up with Dr Enlander in due course but that he did not want to approve or condemn a title of a new journal until he had all the facts and had heard the reason why the “FATIGUE” title has been chosen.
+Although he has already accepted a seat on its Editorial Board, Dr Shepherd has said he does not know what the journal will contain in the way of papers and other items, or whom it will be aimed at; he says he shares people’s concerns about the title and that he will be taking this up with Dr Enlander in due course, but that he did not want to approve or condemn a title of a new journal until he had all the facts and had heard the reason why the “FATIGUE” title has been chosen.

-Why was he not motivated to make these enquiries before he signed up to this?
+Why was he not motivated to make these enquiries before he signed up to this project?

-Perhaps Dr Enlander should have waited until more information about this concept could be made available before publishing his sketchy little notice on 12th May.
-It would also have been appropriate for Dr Enlander to have involved the ME and CFS community in consultations throughout the development of his concept.
-And since this journal is apparently in the interests of the Lyme Disease and Fibromyalgia communities, too – should they not also have been consulted?
+Perhaps Dr Enlander should have waited until more information about this concept could be made available before publishing a sketchy little notice on 12th May.
+It would also have been appropriate for Dr Enlander to have involved ME and CFS patients in consultations throughout the development of his concept.
+And since this journal is apparently in the interests of Lyme Disease and Fibromyalgia patients, too – should they not also have been consulted?

-The original notice, circulated via the HelpMECircle mailing list, contained no information at all about the remit of this new publication:
+The original announcement, circulated via the HelpMECircle mailing list, contained no information at all about the remit of this new publication:

 ”A new Journal FATIGUE will debut early 2010.